University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 This is the fragment of DNA that we want to sequence.
 If we are using barcodes, the barcode is ligated directly to the DNA fragment and is included in the read.
 ### Indexes and Barcodes

-Indexes and barcodes are both used to

-similar in that they allow multiple samples to be pooled together in a single sequencing run and later separated by their unique sequence tags.
+Indexes and barcodes are both used to similar in that they allow multiple samples to be pooled together in a single sequencing run and later separated by their unique sequence tags.
 This is called multiplexing.
 Separating reads by their indexe or barcode into individual samples is called _de-multiplexing_.
-Indexes are not included in either the forward or reverse read and are commonly used in RNA-seq libraries.
+Indexes are not included in either the forward or reverse read (indexes are shown in the figure above) and are commonly used in RNA-seq libraries.
 Indexed samples are generally de-multiplexed by the sequence provider.

-Barcode sequences are included in the read and we have to de-multiplex samples ourselves.
-Barcodes and indexes can be combined to further multiplex samples onto one sequencing run.
+If barcodes are used to further multiplex samples, they will be ligated directly to the DNA insert and will be included in the read.
+De-multiplexing barcoded samples is not performed by the sequencing provider.
+Instead, a bioinformatician will de-multiplex using a tool like [sabre](https://github.com/najoshi/sabre).

 ## 3' Quality Drop-Off